DataWookie/exegetic-new-site/content/training/r-data-science-bootcamp.md

 subjects: ['R', 'Data Science']
 subjects_weight: 1
 draft: false
+intro: |
+  Our Data Science Bootcamp is a full week of Data Science learning and covers the topics listed below.

+  The course is highly interactive and all practical exercises will be done in [R](https://www.r-project.org/).
+duration: 5 days
 ---

 <!--
 https://datasciencedojo.com/bootcamp/curriculum/
 -->

-Our Data Science Bootcamp is a full week of Data Science learning and covers the topics listed below.

-The course is highly interactive and all practical exercises will be done in [R](https://www.r-project.org/).

 ### Day 1